Who am I?

 Until then,

-I will go back to the first moment I remember pausing when it felt unbearable;
+I go back to the first moment I remember pausing when it all felt unbearable;

-This blog is where I collect the fragments:
+This blog is where I gather the fragments:

 For now,